2014 UK government review of the Muslim Brotherhood: Conclusions from first part of the main findings

 Some of the conclusions of the first part are:

 "Hassan al Banna accepted the political utility of violence, and the Brotherhood conducted attacks, including political assassinations and attempted assassinations against Egyptian state targets and both British and Jewish interests during his lifetime;"

 "in return for freedom to reorganise politically and socially in Egypt in the 1970s, the Egyptian Muslim Brotherhood officially disowned violence;"

 "However, the Muslim Brotherhood at all levels have repeatedly defended Hamas attacks against Israel, including the use of suicide bombers and the killing of civilians.
 The Muslim Brotherhood facilitate funding for Hamas.
 The leadership of the Egyptian Muslim Brotherhood, its Jordanian counterpart and Hamas are closely connected.
 There are wider links with Muslim Brotherhood affiliates throughout the region.
 Senior members of the Muslim Brotherhood routinely use virulent, anti-Semitic language;"

 "Senior Muslim Brotherhood figures and associates have justified attacks against coalition forces in Iraq and Afghanistan;"

 "Some members of the Muslim Brotherhood (mainly in non Muslim countries) have strongly criticised Al Qaida.
 But leaders in the Muslim Brotherhood have claimed that the attacks on 09/11 were fabricated by the US, and that the so called ‘war on terrorism’ is a pretext to attack Muslims."

 "Sir John concluded that it was not possible to reconcile these views with the claim made by the Egyptian Muslim Brotherhood in their evidence to the review that "the Muslim Brotherhood has consistently adhered to peaceful means of opposition, renouncing all forms of violence throughout its existence".

 Second part of the report

-The second part of the on the Muslim Brotherhood in the United Kingdom was written Charles Farr.
+The second part of the report on the Muslim Brotherhood in the United Kingdom was written by Charles Farr.
 He examined in detail the Muslim Brotherhood's development, ideology and activities in the UK.